James Worthy And Robert Horry Absolutely Slammed The Lakers After They Lost To The Kings

 While the Los Angeles Lakers weren't necessarily favorites to start off their 2022-23 run on a brilliant note, not many predicted their season to go south this early.

-With the loss to the Kings, the Lakers are 2-10 and are placed 14th in the West and tied with the Houston Rockets who have the same record.
-The record also sees them tie with the 1957-58 and 2015-16 squads for the worst start in franchise history.
+With the loss to the Kings, the Lakers are 2-10 and are placed 14th in the West and tied with the Houston Rockets, who have the same record.
+The record also sees them tied with the 1957-58 and 2015-16 squads for the worst start in franchise history.

 Speaking about the loss, coach Darvin Ham echoed what Russell Westbrook did in one of the post-game pressers earlier, urging them to compete.
 Per ESPN: